Dirk Wellham: Career

+Controversy

+During a first class match between Victoria and New South Wales in 1986, Wellham was involved in an incident at the Junction Oval in Melbourne when, after discussing with the Victorian Coach and on the way out to bat after lunch, that the coach should not stand next to the sight-screen during an over, he swiped his bat at the players gate.
+A piece of the gate broke off and injured a bystander.
+Wellham apologised for the incident.

 Character

 Wellham had a reputation as an astute captain, having led NSW to consecutive Sheffield Shield titles in the 1980s.

 Post-cricket career

 Wellham previously served as Deputy Principal (Academic) at Anglican Church Grammar School.
-He has been appointed as Principal of Caloundra City Private School, commencing 2013.
+He was appointed as Principal of Caloundra City Private School in 2013.
 He received a PhD from Deakin University in 2009.